redis/redis-doc/topics/benchmarks.md

 it does not represent the maximum throughput a Redis instance can sustain.
 Actually, by using pipelining and a fast client (hiredis), it is fairly easy to write a program generating more throughput than redis-benchmark.
-The current version of redis-benchmark achieves throughput only by parallelizing connections.
-It does not use pipelining at all.
+The current version of redis-benchmark achieves throughput by exploiting concurrency only (i.e. it creates several connections to the server).
+It does not use pipelining or any parallelism at all (one pending query per connection at most, and no multi-threading).

 For instance, Redis and memcached in single-threaded mode can be compared on GET/SET operations.
 Both are in-memory data stores, working mostly in the same